Hendricks, Minnesota: Points of interest

 Hendricks is on the northern edge of the Buffalo Ridge Wind Farm, which is one of the largest in the United States offsetting more than 1 billion pounds of carbon dioxide and 450,000 pounds of coal.

 Located 3 miles Northwest of Hendricks is Singsaas Lutheran Church.
 Established by Norwegian settlers on October 26, 1874; Singsaas Lutheran Church at over 135 years old is on the National Register of Historic Places.
 This makes it one of the oldest Prairie Churches in the country that still holds weekly services.
 Every Christmas Singsaas puts out a CD of their annual Christmas program.

 There are also many recreational opportunities in Hendricks.
 It is home to Lake Hendricks, with an attached park.
 It has a nine-hole golf course in town with a newly constructed club house in 2014, which runs numerous tournaments throughout the golfing season as well as a golf league.

 Hendricks is also home to a twenty-five-site campground near Lake Hendricks.
 They provide water and electric hookups as well as firewood.

-Hendricks boasts a remodeled creamery building that now operates as a brewery.
-Bank Brewing's roots lie in founder and president Jason Markkula's home, where his passion for home-brewing lagers led to the Beer For Wildlife® series of beer.
-Beer for Wildlife gives back a portion of the profits to wildlife land acquisitions and preservation.
-The name Bank Brewing was derived from the building that now houses the taproom, an old bank that sits on Main street in Hendricks.
-In 2014, after an extensive renovation of the building, the brewery began operation in what was previously a historic creamery building.
-The year also marked the introduction of the head brewer, Richard Drawdy.
-Richard brought a new spectrum of beer styles to the Bank Beer lineup including IPA, Black IPA and more approachable ones like Berliner Weisse and Pale Wheat.

 In December 2014 the Red Barn Theater was opened, attracting 230 of the 713 people of Hendricks in the opening night.
 Its first showing was Night at the Museum: Secret of the Tomb.
 It was the first time since 1972 that Hendricks had a theater.